 - Turkmenistan – The government of this country doesn’t bother to set rules for ISPs.
 Instead, it is the only ISP.
 Users cannot get to various websites.
-Any users of email through Gmail, Hotmail, and other free services are checked for antigovernment content.
+Any users of email through Gmail, Hotmail, and other free services are checked for anti-government content.

 Beyond the countries listed in USA Today, Turkey has proven itself particularly incompatible with the Open Internet in 2014.
 According to the nonprofit Human Rights Watch, Turkey blocked specific content on YouTube and Twitter earlier this year.
-Following those two blockages, two anti-Internet measures were passed by parliament on September 10 and signed into law September 12 by President Erdogan.
-The first law would allow the regulatory body that controls the Internet, the Telecom Directorate (TIB), to shut down sites at will, with only four hours notice.
-The second gives the government access to a broader range of metadata on users, to bolster its surveillance tactics.
+Following those two blockages, two anti-Internet measures were passed by parliament on September 10 and signed into law on September 12 by President Erdogan.
+The first law would allow the regulatory body that controls the Internet, the Telecom Directorate (TIB), to shut down sites at will, with only four hours’ notice.
+The second gives the government access to a broader range of metadata on users to bolster its surveillance tactics.

 Sidestepping censorship with VPN & cloud servers

 For many people outside the United States, an American-based VPN is attractive because there is no overarching government censorship.
 It is an accepted belief that American citizens should have open access to the web.
-However, some users are not so sure they want to use networks located in the United States due to eavesdropping from the National Security Administration (NSA), as exposed by the Edward Snowden case.
+However, some users are not sure they want to use networks located in the United States due to eavesdropping from the National Security Administration (NSA), as exposed by the Edward Snowden case.
 (Notably, Atlantic.Net offers virtual server access in both the United States and Canada.)

 More and more people want to access the Internet through a virtual machine that protects their security and privacy so that they can remain anonymous.
 For some users, they simply want to stream a broader range of Netflix films.
-Netflix offers different movies in different nations, and using different locations gives users access to the Internet experience of various regions.
+Netflix offers different movies in different nations, and using other locations gives users access to the Internet experience of various regions.